olivertan1999/Fraudulent-Transaction-Identification/README.md

 # Fraudulent Transaction Identification

-This is my coursework project written in c to process and identify fraudulent transactions.

 ![Image of Fraud](https://github.com/olivertan1999/fraudulent_transaction_identification/blob/master/Fraud-cash.jpg)

 There are around 16 million credit cards on issue in Australia, and the number is over 1 billion worldwide.
 This is a goldmine for cybercriminals who make unauthorised payment to obtain goods or services (i.e.,credit card fraud).
 Worldwide losses from card fraud is expected to reach US$31 billion in 2020.
 Banks and card companies are strongly motivated to develop anti-fraud technologies.
 They prevented two-thirds of the attempted card fraud in the UK in 2018,4 but this is a never-ending battle.